 Hurricane Ian could make landfall as a Category 5 – only 4 other storms have done that in the U.S.

-Hurricane Ian could make landfall as a Category 5 – only 4 other storms have done that in the U.S.get the free app

-Hurricane Ian is set to make landfall in Florida on Wednesday as a Category 4 storm – but emergency management directors in southwest Florida are expecting Ian to turn into a Category 5.
+Hurricane Ian is set to make landfall in Florida on Wednesday as a Category 4 storm — but emergency management directors in southwest Florida are concerned it could reach a Category 5.
 Only five hurricanes that have made landfall in the U.S. have been labeled Category 5.

-Hurricane strength is measured on the Saffir-Simpson Hurricane Wind Scale, according to the National Oceanic and Atmospheric Administration.
-The scale ranges from Category 1 – which has 75 to 95 mph winds and can cause damage to home exteriors, trees and power lines – all the way up to Category 5.
+Hurricane strength is measured on the Saffir-Simpson Hurricane Wind Scale.
+As the National Oceanic and Atmospheric Administration explains, the scale ranges from Category 1 — which has 75 to 95 mph winds and can cause damage to home exteriors, trees and power lines — all the way up to a "catastrophic" Category 5.

 A Category 5 hurricane has winds of 157 mph or higher.
-Whereas less strong hurricanes could tear shingles or pieces off of roofs, a Category 5 has a high risk of completely destroying homes, with total roof failure and wall collapse, according to NOAA.
+Whereas less-strong hurricanes could tear shingles or pieces off of roofs, a Category 5 has a high risk of completely destroying homes, with total roof failure and wall collapse.

 Here are the only recorded Category 5 hurricanes that have touched down in the U.S.: